flutter/packages/packages/shared_preferences/shared_preferences/README.md

     SharedPreferencesAsyncAndroidOptions(
         backend: SharedPreferencesAndroidBackendLibrary.SharedPreferences,
         originalSharedPreferencesOptions:
-            OriginalSharedPreferencesOptions(fileName: 'the_name_of_a_file'));
+            AndroidSharedPreferencesStoreOptions(fileName: 'the_name_of_a_file'));
 ```

-The [SharedPreferences] API uses the native [Android Shared Preferences](https://developer.android.com/reference/android/content/SharedPreferences) tool to store data.
+The [SharedPreferences] API uses the native [Android SharedPreferences](https://developer.android.com/reference/android/content/SharedPreferences) tool to store data.

 ## Examples
 Here are small examples that show you how to use the API.